 - WCCO, Sept.
 3, 2014, Apartments to help homeless youth Approved in Edina

 - MPR, Sept.
 3, 2014, Edina OKs housing project for homeless youth, by Jon Collins

 - Bring Me the News, Sept.
 3, 2014, Edina City Council approves housing complex for homeless youth, by Melissa Turtinen

 - Storify: Edina Planning Commission Approves 66 West

 More background information:

-Our lead congregational partner is Edina Community Lutheran Church, with strong support from Church of St. Patrick, Edina; Church of St. Stephen's, Edina; Richfield United Methodist Church; and Lutheran Church of Christ the Redeemer, Minneapolis.
-Local service providers estimate there are between 200 and 300 youth who are homeless or at risk in the southwestern suburbs and there is little or no supportive housing in the area.
-Click to download and print our FAQ sheet.
-Download a brochure here.
+Our lead congregational partner is Edina Community Lutheran Church, with strong support from Church of St. Stephen's, Edina; Richfield United Methodist Church; and Lutheran Church of Christ the Redeemer, Minneapolis.
+Local service providers estimate there are between 200 and 300 youth who are homeless or at risk in the southwestern suburbs and there is little or no other supportive housing in the area.

 Actions you can take now to support this housing: